aarron-lee/legion-go-tricks/README.md

 Emulator related documentation, including recommended settings, etc.

+## Gyro configuration in CEMU

+Configure gyro according to [this guide](https://emudeck.github.io/emulators/steamos/cemu/cemu-native/#how-to-configure-gyro-with-external-controllers) on the emudeck documentation, and use dualsense edge as your controller emulator

+- note that this requires disabling steam input for the emulator

+Thanks to @Paper on Discord for this tip

 ## HHD (Dualsense Controller emulation)

 Game emulators sometimes don't recognize the emulated dualsense controller via HHD.